CountBricks: Residential Cost of Storm Shelters in Texas

 CountBricks Case Snapshot: San Antonio Underground Shelter

-A recent San Antonio client wanted an underground concrete unit large enough for eight occupants, integrated beneath a new patio.
-Using CountBricks’ AI voice intake, the homeowner described desired dimensions, finishes, and a preference for a glazed entry hatch for natural light.
-Within seven minutes, the platform produced an estimate of $15,960, itemized as follows:
+A recent San Antonio client required an underground concrete unit for eight occupants, integrated beneath a new patio.
+Using CountBricks' AI, the homeowner described dimensions and finishes, resulting in a $15,960 estimate:

 • Excavation and spoil haul-off: $2,850